 The environment at UNC Charlotte is one of balance: state-of-the-art facilities juxtaposed with contemporary architecture alongside scenic natural resources.
 Light rail connects the main campus to uptown Charlotte and the Dubois Center at UNC Charlotte Center City, offering the excitement of city living--with acclaimed dining, sports, shopping and entertainment-paired with a warm sense of community for which Charlotte is known.

-Charlotte is ranked by Yelp as the No. 1 city in the United States for Economic Opportunity; No. 22 by U.S. News and World Report as one of the Best Places to Live and for 2021, numerous graduate programs rank top-tier with U.S. News an World Report.
-Get to know more about the queen city from Charlotte Agenda.
+Charlotte is ranked by Yelp as the No. 1 city in the United States for Economic Opportunity; No. 22 by U.S. News and World Report as one of the Best Places to Live and for 2021, numerous graduate programs rank top-tier with U.S. News and World Report.
+Get to know more about the queen city from Axios Charlotte.
 In 2016, UNC Charlotte was categorized as a doctoral-granting institution with higher research activity by the Carnegie Classification of Institutions of Higher Education.
 UNC Charlotte enjoys a close relationship with the Charlotte region's thriving business communities, who are partners to help train, educate, hire and promote our students.

 UNC Charlotte's Graduate Admissions offers online information sessions, virtual office hours and 1:1 appointments with an Admissions Counselor for prospective students to ask questions and learn more about our graduate programs, admission requirements, the application process, funding and financial aid, research opportunities, student life, and more.

 Some academic programs also hold program-specific information sessions, so be sure to keep in touch with the Graduate Program Director or check the program website for updates.